Electronic oscillator

-There are two main types of electronic oscillator – the linear or harmonic oscillator and the nonlinear or relaxation oscillator.
-The most common linear oscillator today is the crystal oscillator, in which the frequency is controlled by a resonator consisting of a vibrating quartz crystal.
-It is ubiquitous in modern electronics, used to generate the clock signal in computers and digital watches and radio frequency signals in radio transmitters and receivers.
+There are two general types of electronic oscillators: the linear or harmonic oscillator, and the nonlinear or relaxation oscillator.
+The two types are fundamentally different in how oscillation is produced, as well as in the characteristic type of output signal that is generated.

+The most-common linear oscillator in use is the crystal oscillator, in which the output frequency is controlled by a piezo-electric resonator consisting of a vibrating quartz crystal.
+Crystal oscillators are ubiquitous in modern electronics, being the source for the clock signal in computers and digital watches, as well as a source for the signals generated in radio transmitters and receivers.
+As a crystal oscillator's “native” output waveform is sinusoidal, a signal-conditioning circuit may be used to convert the output to other waveform types, such as the square wave typically utilized in computer clock circuits.

 Harmonic oscillators

-The harmonic, or linear, oscillator produces a sinusoidal output.
+Linear or harmonic oscillators generate a sinusoidal (or nearly-sinusoidal) signal.
 There are two types:

 Feedback oscillator

 The most common form of linear oscillator is an electronic amplifier such as a transistor or operational amplifier connected in a feedback loop with its output fed back into its input through a frequency selective electronic filter to provide positive feedback.
 When the power supply to the amplifier is switched on initially, electronic noise in the circuit provides a non-zero signal to get oscillations started.
 The noise travels around the loop and is amplified and filtered until very quickly it converges on a sine wave at a single frequency.

 Feedback oscillator circuits can be classified according to the type of frequency selective filter they use in the feedback loop: